deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel Mountain - CTF/Steel Mountain - CTF.md

 If you don't have the right security tools and environment, deploy your own Kali Linux machine and control it in your browser, with our [Kali Room](https://tryhackme.com/room/kali).
 # Initial Access

-To kick off our reconnaissance, we initiate an Nmap scan to unveil open ports and services on the target machine.
-This scan reveals that port 80 is open, indicating the presence of a web server.
+To kick off our reconnaissance, we initiate an Nmap scan to discover open ports and services on the target machine.
-Results:
 ![](images/20230912104926.png)
 From our scan we can see that port 80 is open and can deduct that it is a website so lets visit the site and see what's waiting for us.

 ![](images/20230912192922.png)